Stress Overshoots in Simple Yield Stress Fluids

-where $\xi$ is the so-called cooperativity length \cite{Goyon:2008,Bocquet:2009,Goyon:2010,Geraud:2013,Geraud:2017}, and $m=m(\Sigma)$ with $m^2=(\Sigma-1)^{1/n}/\Sigma$ for $\Sigma \geq 1$ and $m=0$ for $\Sigma < 1$.
-Moreover, we assume a simple plane shear flow and that $\Sigma$ is spatially homogeneous and only depends on $t$.
+where $\xi$ is the so-called cooperativity length \seb{and relates to the extension of the region that is impacted by a neighboring plastic rearrangement} \cite{Goyon:2008,Bocquet:2009,Goyon:2010,Geraud:2013,Geraud:2017}, and $m=m(\Sigma)$ with $m^2=(\Sigma-1)^{1/n}/\Sigma$ for $\Sigma \geq 1$ and $m=0$ for $\Sigma < 1$. \seb{The latter parameter $m$ essentially conveys the information about the underlying steady-state HB rheology, as $f=m^2$ corresponds to the stationary homogeneous solution of Eq.~\eqref{eq1}.} Moreover, we assume a simple plane shear flow and that $\Sigma$ is spatially homogeneous and only depends on $t$.
 To model the response to an imposed shear rate $\Gp$, Eq.~\eqref{eq1} is coupled to the following evolution equation for the stress based on a Maxwell model:

 where $G_0$ is the elastic modulus, and $\langle f \rangle$ is the spatial average of the fluidity, which is a function of time.
 We have shown that this approach successfully captures the the long-time evolution of SGMs towards steady state \cite{Benzi:2016,Benzi:2019}.
 Here we explore the short-time response of this model during shear start-up.
 As a generic case, we solve Eqs.~\eqref{eq1} and \eqref{eq2} with $n=1/2$, for fixed values of $\Gp$ ranging between $10^{-4}$ and $10^2$ with $\xi/L=0.04$ and assuming $ f (y,0) = 10^{-4} \ll 1$ for the initial solid-like state and $ f(0,\tit) = m^2(\Sigma(\tit))$ and $\partial_{y} f (L, \tit)=0$ for boundary conditions at the two different walls.
-In this framework, we explore the behavior of the SGM with respect to two parameters, i.e., the imposed shear rate $\Gp$ and the dimensionless relaxation time $\tau=\sy/G_0$.
+In this framework, we explore the behavior of a simple YSF with respect to two parameters, i.e., the imposed shear rate $\Gp$ and the dimensionless relaxation time $\tau=\sy/G_0$.